dcrapis/oceandao-wiki/Home.md

 ### Grant Recipients:

 - **Amount:** In each funding round, winning projects will receive from OceanDAO, up to the maximum of OCEAN Requested if there is enough funds available to be distributed.
 - **Grantees:** Each funding round, Ocean Protocol Foundation (OPF) will define a Maximum OCEAN Requested amount.
-Further, these grantees will be selected by the top number of highest voted on proposals (additionally, to receive a grant you must also receive over 50% YES votes).
+Further, these grantees will be selected by the top number of highest voted on proposals (additionally, to receive a grant you must also receive over 50% "Yes" votes).
 Funds are then distributed in order, until there is nothing remaining.
 Any remaining funds will be burned.

 Funding is conducted [Via Request](https://github.com/oceanprotocol/oceandao/wiki/Request-Grant-Guidelines).
 If you're voted to receive a grant, submit an invoice to the OPF.